HomeLatest NewsIndustryAmid EU turbulence, Swedish firm PriceRunner sues Google for $2.4 billion

 “PriceRunner chose not to use ads on Google, so it may not have been as successful as others.
 We are ready to defend our position in court,” Frederic Abrard, director of CSS Shopping Ads at Google, said.

 PriceRunner has maintained that it was seeking damages for profits it lost in Britain since 2008 as well as in Sweden and Denmark since 2013.
-PriceRunner said Google had a “monopoly-like position” within the European Economic Area (EU plus Iceland, Liechtenstein and Norway), with over 90 per cent of the market share for internet search engines.
+PriceRunner said Google had a “monopoly-like position” within the European Economic Area (EU plus Iceland, Liechtenstein and Norway), with over 90 per cent of the market share for search engines.

 The price comparison site is based in Sweden but also operates in Denmark, Norway and the UK.
 It has previously said it plans to expand to more countries.
 In November, Swedish fintech Klarna bought PriceRunner for an undisclosed sum, with media reports putting the price at over $1 billion.